-Overall, the human exposure to the glucoamylase will be negligible because the enzyme preparation is used as a processing aid and in low dosages.
+Overall, the human exposure to the cellulase will be negligible because the enzyme preparation is used as a processing aid and in low dosages.

-The Budget Method assumptions represent a "maximum worst case" situation of human consumption, in which the food enzyme object of the present application would be used at its maximum recommended dosages in all processed food and all processed beverages and not only in those food and drink processes described in Section F.2.
+The Budget Method assumptions represent a "maximum worst case" situation of human consumption, in which the food enzyme object of the present application would be used at its maximum recommended dosages in all processed beverages and not only in those drink processes described in Section F.2.